ATI RN

 Correct Answer: B

 Rationale: The correct answer is B: Cover the umbilical cord with a sterile saline-saturated towel.
-This action is crucial to prevent compression of the umbilical cord, which can lead to fetal distress and compromise blood flow.
-By covering the cord with a sterile saline-saturated towel, the nurse can protect it from drying out and reduce the risk of infection.
-Additionally, this intervention helps maintain a moist environment for the cord until emergency measures are taken.
-Performing a vaginal examination (
+This action is crucial in preventing compression and desiccation of the umbilical cord, which could lead to decreased blood flow and oxygen delivery to the fetus.
+By covering the cord, the nurse can protect it from further damage while waiting for emergency intervention.
+Performing a vaginal examination (choice

-A) can further worsen the situation by causing more pressure on the cord.
-Administering oxygen (
+A) could worsen the situation by causing more pressure on the cord.
+Administering oxygen (choice

 Question 2 of 5